sen1997susmit/predicting-poverty-replication/README.md

 3. Jean et al. uses data from 2013, three years prior to the year I use.
 Also, my replication doesn't use all the same countries.
 Lastly, they don't use VIIRS data but rather a different nightlights annual composite (still from the NOAA) that was discontinued after 2013.

-# Contact
-You can reach me via email at jatinm2@illinois.edu